Update on the City of Mountain View's Response to COVID-19

 Essential services that will continue at this time include:

-Reservations at the Mountain View Community Center, Mountain View Senior Center, Historic Adobe Building, BBQ sites, and General Use Notifications in a Park through Tuesday, April 7.
-The City will not be accepting new reservations of City facilities for rentals through the end of May.
+Reservations at the Mountain View Community Center, Mountain View Senior Center, Historic Adobe Building, BBQ sites, and General Use Notifications in a Park through Sunday, July 5 have been canceled or postponed.
+The City will not be accepting new reservations of City facilities for rentals through the end of August.
 Renters should consider alternative plans if a notice of immediate cancellation or facility closures should take place.
+Please contact RecReservations@MountainView.gov if you have any questions.

 Stay connected with the City of Mountain View Recreation Division by subscribing to the Recreation e-Newsletter list.
 By signing up, you will receive news alerts on upcoming events, programs, classes and camps.
 Not looking to receive information on everything?
 Have no fear!
 You can customize the news you want to receive when signing up.